swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 		If unspecified, the package is written to `\(PackageName).zip`.
 ```

-Run the `swift package archive` subcommand in the root directory of a package
+Run the `swift package archive-source` subcommand
+in the root directory of a package
 to generate a source archive for the current working tree.
 For example: